-Our 11 Trustees play a valuable role in monitoring the performance of the Museum, assisting with strategic planning processes and acting as advocates for the institution.
-They are appointed for three year terms with a maximum of 10 consecutive years of service.
+Our 11 Trustees play a valuable role in monitoring the performance of the Australian Museum (AM), assisting with strategic planning processes and acting as advocates for the institution.
+They are appointed for three year terms with a maximum of nine consecutive years of service.
 The Governor of NSW, in consultation with the Minister for the Arts, appoints our Trustees.

 Jennifer Bott AO